 In this post, we hope to highlight some themes in the grief of suicide loss survivors.
 It is our aim to help you to understand your own complicated grief, or to empower you to help support a friend, family member, colleague, or client who is grieving a suicide loss.

-Thoughts and feelings common to suicide loss survivors
+1. Understand the thoughts and feelings common to suicide loss survivors

 First, it's important to understand the thoughts and feelings that often arise after losing a loved one to suicide.
 Each of the emotions described below are normal and understandable reactions to surviving a death by suicide.